SpecterOps/BloodHound/rfc/bh-rfc-2.md

 `CLOSES: #1, resolves #2, Fix: BED-4444`

-The footer should be separated from the body (or the type and description if no body is included) with an empty line.

-The footer MUST be used to denote if there are breaking changes included in the change set.
+A footer MUST be used to denote if there are breaking changes included in the change set.
 Including breaking changes denotes that the `MAJOR` version of the application should be bumped on the next release.
 The `BREAKING CHANGE` keyword should be used.

+A breaking change MAY also be denoted after the type/scope with an exclamation point, e.g., `fix!: Updates v1 endpoint to remove bug`

+A footer SHOULD be separated from the body (or the type and description if no body is included) with an empty line.

+Multiple footers MAY be included in the commit.

+Additional information apart from the issue/ticket number MAY be included in the footer(s).

 Example: